Norup news & more.

 LGBT+ Rights in Finland

-The world has become more aware and accepting of the LGBT+ community.
+By Morgan C The world has become more aware and accepting of the LGBT+ community.
 More and more countries have been confirming the legalization of same-sex marriage.
 For example, on March 1st, 2017, the country of Finland legalized it with 27 out of 47 council members' approval.
-The Finnish government legalized not only same-sex marriage, but also the ability to change one’s gender (even though it is still difficult for people because it requires a surgery).
-This proves that the world is getting closer and closer to being more equal.
+The Finnish government legalized not only same-sex marriage, but also the ability to change one’s gender (even though...

 Twilight Saga Review

-The Twilight Saga by Stephanie Meyer is a very underrated book because of its plot line: a vampire falls for a human and she loves him back.
+By Carly Spagnuolo The Twilight Saga by Stephanie Meyer is a very underrated book because of its plot line: a vampire falls for a human and she loves him back.
 However, there are variables to the story that do not just affect their love lives, but rather add complexity to other aspects of the story.
-In addition, the book is very well-written, so a person who doesn't like the plot can still enjoy the book's quality.
-One must not judge a book by its cover or by what others think of it since not all books are for everybody.
-Ultimately, how well-written the book is determines how much the reader will enjoy and appreciate it.
+In addition, the book is very well-written, so a person who doesn't like the plot can still...

 Tips to Stay Calm During Standardized Tests